Skip to main content

 Use Caution

-Moon Phase Charging: Charge Orange Calcite under the light of the full moon by placing it on a windowsill overnight.
-The gentle, non-contact energy of moonlight is ideal for this water-soluble stone.
-For creative intentions, charge during the waxing moon as energy builds toward fullness.
-Sound healing (singing bowls, bells) is an excellent alternative cleansing method that requires no physical contact with the stone.
+Moon Phase Charging: Charge Orange Calcite under the full moon by placing it on a windowsill overnight.
+Moonlight is ideal for this water-soluble stone because there is no physical contact needed.
+For creative intentions, charge during the waxing moon as energy builds.
+Sound healing (singing bowls, bells) is another good cleansing method that avoids any contact with the stone.

 Avoid the following: